 Clearing up any misconceptions that you may have about breast cancer can bring awareness and understanding to this common disease.
-So allow our breast cancer specialists dispel some of these myths and misconceptions.
+So allow our breast cancer specialists to dispel some of these myths and misconceptions.

 Myth 1.
 Only "Older Women" Get Breast Cancer

 This is actually TWO myths disguised as one statement.
 Many women often think they can't get breast cancer unless they're old, but the fact is that almost one-quarter of women who are diagnosed with breast cancer are under the age of 50.

 While more women develop breast cancer, it still does occur in men.
 According to the National Breast Cancer Foundation, over 2,000 men are diagnosed with breast cancer annually.
 It is just as crucial for a man who notices any changes in male breast tissue, including hard lump(s) underneath the nipple or areola, to follow up with his primary care doctor.